 4. The Blues – “Yes, but…”

 Finally, the Blues: the orderly and disciplined Blues have THE eye for detail.
-Extremely analytical, they seem to lack the capacity of seeing the ‘big picture’, focused as they are in not forgetting anything.
-The Blues need time to process information, to compartmentalise it somewhere.
+Extremely analytical, they seem to lack the capacity of seeing the ‘big picture,’ focused as they are in not forgetting anything.
+The Blue personality type needs time to process information, to compartmentalise it somewhere.

 Generally, a Blue person is quite pessimistic as well.
 Listening to them can be extenuating for a yellow or a red personality, who start asking themselves, ‘what’s the point?’
 Frustration mounts and in the end, the poor blue is silenced back to the corner, with, most probably, the yellow saying something like ‘Where was I?’.

 So ok, now, what to do with this information?
 How to help ourselves?
 First, we need to find out what personality we are.
 Only this way, we know what our strengths and weaknesses are and finally understand why ‘some others’ are idiots in our eyes.

 Second, try to accommodate the different personality types.
 In the book, Mr Erikson says he gets plenty of criticism from people who say they would not be true to themselves if they modify their behaviour, and yet the truth is, he says, we’re doing it already, all the time.
 We talk differently to different people, and we adjust our style and language with friends, bosses, and colleagues.